Jantwi23/Jenkins-Repo/README.md

 - Dockerfile configurations
 - Deployment strategies

-Refer to the [Customization Guide](docs/customization.md) for detailed instructions on adapting the pipeline to your needs.
+Refer to the [Customization Guide]([docs/customization.md](https://www.jenkins.io/doc/book/pipeline/)) for detailed instructions on adapting the pipeline to your needs.

-## Troubleshooting

-Encountering issues?
-Refer to the [Troubleshooting Guide](docs/troubleshooting.md) for common problems and solutions.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Credits

-- Special thanks to the contributors who have helped improve this project.

 ## Contact Information

-For questions, feedback, or support requests, please contact [maintainer@example.com](mailto:maintainer@example.com).
+For questions, feedback, or support requests, please contact [maintainer@example.com](mailto:joel.p.antwi@gmail.com).

 ---